1Kosmos/1kosmosmfa-with-amazon-cognito/README.md

 This lambda will be triggered when challenge response is passed on from client to Cognito service, this is done throug the call `cognitoUser.sendCustomChallengeAnswer(data , authCallBack);` challenge response includes the autheticated code response generated from One Kosmos MFA, this response will be validated exchanging the code by the id_token from One Kosmos.
 For reference, the code of this lambda trigger is under aws/VerifyAuthChallenge.js

-## Implementation details
-Let’s walk through the end-to-end flow of integrating BlockID MFA with Amazon Cognito using a custom authentication flow.
-Abovedemo project provides deployment steps and sample code to create a working demo in your environment.

-#### Create and configure a user pool
-The first step is to create the AWS resources needed for the demo.
-You can do that by deploying the AWS CloudFormation stack as described in the demo project.
-A few implementation details to be aware of:
-- The template creates an Amazon Cognito user pool, application client, and AWS Lambda triggers that are used for the custom authentication.
-- The template also accepts tenantDNS, communityName, oauth clientID and oauth clientSecret as inputs.
-> For security, the parameters are masked in the AWS CloudFormation console.
-These parameters are stored in a secret in AWS Secrets Manager with a resource policy that allows relevant Lambda functions read access to that secret.
-- Above params are loaded from the secrets manager at the initialization of create OIDC request and during exchange of code grant for an `id_token`.

-Once the cloudformation is setup, you will need to get the user-pool-id and the app-client-id from the outputs and provide the same in the `public/view-client.js`

 ## Authentication Flow

 <img src="https://www.websequencediagrams.com/cgi-bin/cdraw?lz=dGl0bGUgMUtvc21vcyBTdGV1cCB3LyBBbWF6b24gQ29nbml0bwpwYXJ0aWNpcGFudAAjCU1GQQALDVVzZXIAARByIGFnZW50ADMNAE0HXG51c2VyIHBvb2wAUg1EZWZpbmUgQXV0aFxuQ2hhbGxlbmdlADQOcmVhdAAFHlZlcmlmeQA1EQpVc2VyLT4AgRAKOiBzaWduLWluABUFAIEoBi0-AIEREjogSW5pdGlhdGUgYXV0aAoAgTMSLT4AgSQWOiBQcm9ncmVzcyBzbyBmYXIKAIFMFgBgFkNVU1RPTV9DSEFMTEVOR0UAZBUAgXoWOgCCIAhjAII8CQCCIxYAgVoWAIQLCE9JREMgcmVxdWVzdACBYhUAgkEMAIMmCgCCQwwAhCcLOiBEaXNwbGF5AIRqCWlmcmFtZSBmb3Igc3RlcC11cAoAhFcLAIMmBjogdgCDSgZ1c2VyAIM9BwBIDWFuc3dlADgJAIFnCwA6EQCDbwhpbnZva2UgY2FsbGJhY2sgYW5kIGNvZGUtZ3JhbnQAg20hcmVzcG9uc2VUb0F1dGgAhR4JXG4AhkIIAEELAIQYFACFChY6IGV4Y2hhbmdlAIEHBSB3aXRoIGlkX3Rva2VuCgCFPhYAgQIeIG9rAIRXVQCGNgxUb2tlbnMgb3IgbmV4dACEZAsK&s=default"/>